Nagzira: Birds

 The avifauna of this sanctuary is its most attractive wildlife feature.
 Well over 166 species belonging to about 16 different orders and 47 families have been recorded here.
 Also as many as 15 species of migratory birds and about 42 species of local migrants are reported.
 One remarkable bird, the bar-headed goose, is a winter migrant from Ladakh and Tibet and inhabits Chorkhamara tank located adjoining the sanctuary.
-There are 13 bird species of endangered status including Indian peafowl and the birds belonging to the family Accipitridae.
+There are 13 bird species of endangered status, including Indian peafowl and the birds belonging to the family Accipitridae.

 Reptiles

-This sanctuary is the abode of about 36 species of reptiles belonging to 2 natural orders and 11 families out of which about 6 species are of endangered status namely Indian rock python, dhaman, Indian cobra, Russell’s viper, checkered keelback and Bengal monitor.
+This sanctuary is the abode of about 36 species of reptiles belonging to 2 natural orders and 11 families out of which about 6 species are of endangered status namely Indian rock python, dhaman, Indian cobra, Russell's viper, checkered keelback and Bengal monitor.

 Amphibia

-This sanctuary is a home of many interesting varieties of frogs and toads like tree frogs, bull frogs, six-toed frogs, and an uncommon toad, Uperodon montanus.
+This sanctuary is a home of many interesting varieties of frogs and toads like tree frogs, bullfrogs, six-toed frogs, and an uncommon toad, Uperodon montanus.

 Fishes

-The Nagzira lake and the other water-bodies in and around this sanctuary abound in many varieties of fresh water fishes.
+The Nagzira lake and the other water-bodies around this sanctuary contain many varieties of freshwater fish.

 Bio-geographic zonation

-As per the Biogeography classification adopted by Wildlife Institute of India, Dehradun, this sanctuary is classified as follows.
+As per the Biogeography classification, adopted by Wildlife Institute of India, Dehradun, this sanctuary is classified as follows.